AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 ..
 Danger::

-   This next generation of Basilisk introduces a new messaging system and file architecture.
-As a result using BSK2 will require upgrading existing Basilisk simulation scripts (see :ref:`migratingToBsk2`) and C/C++ modules (see :ref:`migratingModuleToBsk2`) to be used with 2.0 and onwards.
-All unit test and example scenario scripts have been updated and form a good source for examples on how to use the new software framework.
+   This next generation of Basilisk 2.0+ introduces a new messaging system and file architecture.
+As a result using BSK2 requires upgrading existing Basilisk simulation scripts (see :ref:`migratingToBsk2`) and C/C++ modules (see :ref:`migratingModuleToBsk2`) to be used with 2.0 and onwards.
+All unit test and example scenario scripts are updated and form a good source for examples on how to use the new software framework.

 .. sidebar:: In Progress Features